 Parasol unit presents a major survey of artist Shezad Dawood, including light sculptures, large-scale paintings on textile, and two films, one of which will have its UK premiere at Parasol unit.

 Shezad Dawood, ‘Towards the Possible Film’ (production still), 2014.
 Commissioned by Film and Video Umbrella, Delfina Foundation and in association with Parasol unit foundation for contemporary art

-Parasol unit presents the first major UK survey of artist Siah Armajani.
-This landmark exhibition traces Armajani’s intimate works on paper from the 1950s to present day public sculpture commissions.
+Parasol unit presents the first major UK survey of artist Canan Tolon.
+This exhibition provides an in-depth insight into Tolon's earliest paintings from 1986 to the present day.